1. Output information

 In relation to the household projections, each set of household population projections is unique and is produced using trends based on the best data available at that time, including the latest population estimates.
 Therefore, each new set of projections supersedes the previous set.
 Although projections are broadly comparable over time, like-for-like comparisons are not straightforward.
 However, it is possible to observe what effect the most recent demographic trends, when built into projections for the future, have on the possible future population of local areas.

-There are two important differences between the HRRs used in the 2018-based household projections and previous sets of household projections, produced by the MHCLG (up to 2014-based).
-First, the demographic groups used for calculating the HRRs in the 2018-based household projections are based on geography, age group and sex and do not include marital status, unlike previous projections produced by the MHCLG.
-Secondly, we use a different definition of household reference person (HRP), which is referenced in the concepts and definitions subsection.
+There are several important differences between the HRRs used in the 2022-based household projections and previous sets of household projections, produced by MHCLG (up to and including the 2014-based).
+Firstly, the demographic groups used for calculating the HRRs in the 2022-based household projections are based on geography, age group and sex and do not include marital status, unlike previous projections produced by MHCLG.
+Secondly, we use a different definition of household reference person (HRP), which is referenced in the concepts and definitions section.
+Thirdly, we have adapted the age groups used to calculate the HRRs to meet additional user needs and ensure the numerator and denominator match.
+In the latest 2022-based release, the same type of two-point exponential model has been used with data from the 2011 and 2021 Censuses.
+This is to maintain consistency with the method used in previous releases and subsequent testing of alternative model types.

-There are two important consequences of this HRP definitional change.
-First, it allows full information from the 2011 Census to be used in the methodology for calculating HRRs.
-Previous sets of household projections had only been able to use partial information from the 2011 Census, because complex adjustments1 were required to enable 2011 Census data to align to the eldest male definition of HRP.
-By using the current definition, these adjustments to the 2011 Census data are no longer required.
+There are two important consequences of the HRP definitional change.
+Firstly, it allows full information from the 2011 and 2021 Censuses to be used in the methodology for calculating HRRs.
+Sets of household projections prior to the 2018-based bulletin had only been able to use partial information from the 2011 Census, because complex adjustments were required to enable 2011 Census data to align to the eldest male definition of HRP.
+These adjustments are described on pages 4 to 5 and 13 to 16 of Household Projections 2014-based: Methodological Report (PDF, 781.7KB).
+By using the current definition, these adjustments to the 2011 and 2021 Census data are not required.

 Secondly, the change of HRP definition means it is no longer possible to use the 1971, 1981 and 1991 Census data used in the previous methodology in the production of household projections.
 Household data from these censuses used the eldest male definition of HRP.
 Therefore, to include data from these censuses in the methodology would require making complex adjustments of a similar nature to the adjustments made to 2011 Census data in the previous methodology.